Mike Condello

-Michael Condello (May 6, 1946 – August 17, 1995) was an American rock musician, producer, and songwriter.
+Michael Condello (May 6, 1946 – August 17, 1995) was an American rock musician, producer, and songwriter, who is sometimes credited mononymously as Condello.

 Early life

 Mike Condello was born in Brooklyn, New York May 6, 1946 and moved to Phoenix, Arizona when he was 7.

 By the time he was 14, Condello was already a key player the Phoenix music scene, playing in the Stage 7 Club's house band although four years underage.
 Before he was 20, he had records issued by several labels using different names.
 In 1963, Condello was hired by The Wallace and Ladmo Show, hosted by Bill "Wallace" Thompson and Ladimir Kwiatkowski, as bandleader.